stewmckendry/Project6_Baseball_Tutor/README.md

 Tail logs in real time:
 tail -f logs/app.log

+Conversation logs are saved in:

+logs/conversations/
+Each file captures the full turn-by-turn flow of a single play session, including:

+Position & game state
+Concepts involved
+All coach/player turns
+Outcome (correct / 3 strikes)

 🧪 Run the test suite
 pytest
 Make sure you're in the project root when running tests.